drawdehe/astro-portfolio/src/content/projects/project-1.md

 ## Project Overview

 Backtesting and notification software for the stock market.
 The user can choose which stock to backtest, and then set an alarm based on the backtest for multiple stocks.
 When a stock meets a condition, an email is sent to the user.
+The website can be found at [datatick.io](https://datatick.io).

 ## Tech and Tools